GVR Report cover Sequencing Consumables Market (2026 - 2033)Report

 Regional Insights

-North America dominated the market, accounting for a revenue share of 52.61% in 2024.
+North America dominated the sequencing consumables market with the largest revenue share of 52.7% in 2025.
 The regional market is driven by the presence of multiple clinical laboratories that employ NGS to provide genetic testing services.
 In addition, substantial government investments in genomics research also contribute to the market growth in the region.

 Sequencing Consumables Market Trends, by Region, 2025 - 2033